-Katherine is the founder of the award-winning Event Painting by Katherine, traveling worldwide to create live portraits of weddings, bar/bat mitzvahs and other parties, as featured in the New York Times Style Section
+Katherine is the founder of the award-winning Event Painting by Katherine, traveling worldwide to create live portraits of weddings, bar/bat mitzvahs and other parties, as featured in the New York Times Style Section.

-.
-See Katherine's live event painting page
+See Katherine's new live event painting website

 Katherine's paintings and murals have been exhibited in galleries and alternative spaces across NYC, and she was a 2008 Abbey Mural Fellow at the National Academy of Fine Arts and a 2009 CEC ArtsLink travel grantee to paint murals in Russia.

 Visit the writing/curating page for more links to past articles, shows, and press coverage

 Katherine's curatorial practice centers around public and site-specific art.
 Specific topics of interest include the aesthetics of participatory and socially-engaged art, the role of artists in envisioning and shaping notions of utopia and other urban planning topics, and the evaluation of public art.